 Abstract

 Prior research has found that one rat will release a second rat from restraint in the presence of food, thereby allowing that second rat access to food.
 Such behavior, clearly beneficial to the second rat and costly to the first, has been interpreted as altruistic.
 Because clear demonstrations of altruism in rats are rare, such findings deserve a careful look.
-The present study aimed to replicate this finding, but with more detailed methods to examine more systematically if, and under what conditions, a rat might share food with its cagemate partner.
-Rats were given repeated choices between high-valued food (sucrose pellets) and 30-s social access to a familiar rat, with the (a) food size (number of food pellets per response), and (b) food motivation (extra-session access to food) varied systematically across conditions.
+The present study aimed to replicate this finding, but with more systematic methods to examine whether, and under what conditions, a rat might share food with its cagemate partner.
+Rats were given repeated choices between high-valued food (sucrose pellets) and 30-s social access to a familiar rat, with the (a) food size (number of food pellets per response), and (b) food motivation (extra-session access to food) varied across conditions.
 Rats responded consistently for both food and social interaction, but at different levels and with different sensitivity to the food-access manipulations.
 Food production and consumption was high when food motivation was also high (food restriction) but substantially lower when food motivation was low (unlimited food access).
 Social release occurred at moderate levels, unaffected by the food-based manipulations.
-When food was abundant and food motivation low, the rats chose food and social options about equally often, but sharing occurred at extremely low levels across sessions and conditions (mean < 1%, across subjects and conditions).
+When food was abundant and food motivation low, the rats chose food and social options about equally often, but “sharing” (food left unconsumed prior to social release) occurred at low levels across sessions and conditions, and did not appear to rely on the presence of a second rat.
 The results are therefore inconsistent with claims in the literature that rats are altruistically motivated to share food with other rats.

 Pro-social behavior can be defined as behavior that produces benefits for another, sometimes even at a cost to the individual (Fehr et al. 2002; West et al., 2007).
 One type of pro-social behavior gaining currency in recent years is social release, in which one animal releases another from a trap or restraint.
-In an experiment by Ben-Ami Bartal, Decety, and Mason (2011), for example, one rat was restrained in a plastic tube restraint, one end of which could be opened by a second rat.
-This permitted the restrained animal to leave the tube for the remainder of the 60-min session in the presence of the other rat.
-Most of the rats learned eventually to open the restraint, and generally did so only when the restraint contained another rat and opening permitted social release.
-Subsequent studies have verified that rats will, under a variety of conditions, respond in ways that similarly release a rat from a restraint (Ben-Ami-Bartal et al., 2014; Blystead et al., 2019; Hachiga et al., 2018; Hiura, Tan, & Hackenberg, 2018; Sato et al., 2015; Schwartz et al., 2017; Silberberg et al., 2014).
-The basic effect is thus reliable, replicated across different procedures and laboratories, but its core mechanisms remain a matter of debate.
+In an experiment by Ben-Ami Bartal, Decety, and Mason (2011), for example, one rat was restrained in a plastic restraint tube that could be opened by a second rat.
+Such release permitted the restrained animal to leave the tube and spend the remainder of the 60-min session in the presence of the other rat.
+Most of the rats learned to open the restraint, and generally did so only when (a) the restraint contained another rat and (b) the tube’s door permitted social release.
+Subsequent studies have verified that rats will, under a variety of conditions, respond in ways that release a rat from a restraint (Ben-Ami-Bartal et al., 2014; Blystead et al., 2019; Hachiga et al., 2018; Hiura, Tan, & Hackenberg, 2018; Sato et al., 2015; Schwartz et al., 2017; Silberberg et al., 2014).
+The basic effect is reliable, having been replicated across different procedures and laboratories, but its core mechanisms remain a matter of debate.